YellowPay/yellow-sdk-python2/README.md

             'redirect': "https://example.com/success/" # Optional: Redirect URL after the invoice is paid }

-data = yellow.create_invoice(api_key, api_secret, payload)
+created_invoice = yellow.create_invoice(api_key, api_secret, payload)

 # Print the result beautifully!
-print json.dumps(data, sort_keys=True, indent=4)
+print json.dumps(created_invoice, sort_keys=True, indent=4)
 ```
 Save the file and run `python example.py` from the repo root.
-You should see something similar to the following in the terminal:
+You should see something similar to the following in your terminal:
 ```
 {
     "address": "155xsayoDXxRFP9rxDoecmpVUo7y5xKtc7", # Invoice Address